TiendaNube/api-docs/resources/payment_provider.md

 ### POST /payment_providers

-Create a new Payment Provider associated with a store.
+Create a Payment Provider for a given store.

 #### Request